 Gun Violence Prevention

-Too many lives have been lost to gun violence.
-In just the past six years, firearms have claimed the lives of 3,930 people in our region of Pennsylvania.
+Too many lives are lost to gun violence.
+According to the Centers for Disease Control, more than 1,500 gun deaths were reported in Pennsylvania in 2019 alone.
+And even during this pandemic, 41,000 Americans lost their lives to gun violence in 2020.
 I have spoken with many members of the Pennsylvania Sixth who have survived and/or lost loved ones to gun violence.
 These conversations are a sobering reminder of the work ahead.
-I will work with my colleagues to pass common sense gun laws that reduce gun violence and protect our citizenry.
+I will work with my colleagues on both sides of the aisle to pass common sense gun laws that reduce gun violence and protect our community.

-I convened a roundtable on gun violence prevention on March 4th with my good friend Michelle Roberson from Chester County.
+I was pleased to bring my good friend Michelle Roberson from Chester County to the State of the Union as my guest.
 Michelle’s daughter, Bianca, was fatally shot in a senseless road rage incident in 2017 just a few weeks after graduating high school.
 Hearing her traumatic story was a sobering reminder of the work we still have to do.
-Families like the Robersons continue to inspire me to fight for common sense gun laws.
+Families like the Roberson’s continue to inspire me to fight for common sense gun laws.

-In my first four months in office, I co-sponsored and voted for H.R.
+In my second term, I have already co-sponsored and voted for H.R.
 8, the Bipartisan Background Checks Act, and H.R.
-1112, the Enhanced Background Checks Act, both of which passed the House.
-Congress must continue to act to curb gun violence.
+1446, the Enhanced Background Checks Act, both of which passed the House.
+I am a member of the Gun Violence Prevention Task Force and will continue to look for ways to support smart reforms to reduce gun violence.
+Congress must act immediately to curb gun violence.